bbauska/UC-Davis-JS-Basics/readme.md

   alt="Select elements tab for HTML and CSS highlight." />
 <!-- ![](./images/media/image56.png){width="5.0in" height="3.0673075240594927in"} -->

-And right now and on the elements tab, and I can see the HTML that is making up this page.
-And you can actually drag around on here and you&apos;ll see different elements of the page will get highlighted.
+<p>And right now and on the elements tab, and I can see the HTML that is
+making up this page.
+And you can actually drag around on here and you&apos;ll see different elements of the page will get highlighted.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 57. select console tab to write js (41) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->